pytchlang/pytch-tutorials/script-by-script-splat-the-moles/tutorial.md

 {{< learner-task >}}

 Run your project using the green button above the stage.
-Check that the backdrop is the “cartoon fields” one.
+Check that the backdrop is the “cartoon field” one.

 {{< /learner-task >}}